pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Mechanic**: The Grantor must not retain any control over the policy to keep it out of the taxable estate.

-**Explanation**: For life insurance to be excluded from your estate, you cannot retain any "incidents of ownership"â€”any right or power over the policy.
+**Explanation**: For life insurance to be excluded from your estate, you cannot retain any "incidents of ownership"—any right or power over the policy.
 If you retain incidents of ownership, the death benefit will be included in your estate for estate tax purposes, defeating the purpose of the ILIT.

 **What Constitutes Incidents of Ownership**:
 - Right to change beneficiaries